 Also Read: Product Life Cycle of Apple iPod

-The Product is the most crucial part of the marketing mix.
-It is the first P of the marketing.
+‘Product’ is the most crucial part of the marketing mix.
+It is the first P of the marketing mix.
 To understand what a product is, one must realize the fact that a product is a mortal.

-In this article, I explain to you the concept of the product lifecycle, in detail, with the help of the example of the iPhone.
+In this article, I explain to you the concept of the Product Life cycle, in detail, with the help of the example of an Apple iPhone.

 Often you would have seen new products coming into the market.
-The products gradually evolve, they receive their share of market acceptance and then eventually vanish from the market.
+These products gradually evolve, receive their share of market acceptance and then eventually vanish from the market.

-Sure, many products, which are decades and decades all may still not have vanished from the market.
+Sure, many products, which are decades and decades-old may still not have vanished from the market.
 These are some long-living legends that are unique.
 However, even these products, as they are today, are not the same as they were years back.

 There is a continuous evolution happening, a product lives its life, develops, grows old and naturally doesn’t remain the same forever.

 Also Read: Deciphering Porter’s Five Forces with the help of Apple iPod